Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/EmbeddedOpenHW/EmbeddedOpenHW_program.md

 No worries, check out our regular OpenChain sessions in the OpenChain Calendar and subscribe to the OpenChain and Regional Workgroup Mailing lists: https://openchainproject.org/participate

+We're currently in the setup-phase to establish a Open-Source focussed Embedded and Hardware Community.
+It this sounds interesting, stay tuned.
+A first come-together is planned for Q3/2026 in Freiburg/Breisgau.

 You can reach the stream-org team via this matrix channel: https://app.element.io/#/room/#embeddedswopenhw:matrix.org